 Mr. Marti served as Chair of the Firm’s Diversity Council (from 2009 to August 2013), as well as Co-Chair of the Firm’s Intellectual Asset Acquisitions & Transactions team (from 2010-2013) and as a member of the Firm’s Shares Committee (2012 and 2014) and Hiring Committee (2007-2013).
 In 2007, he was named the firm-wide “Coach of the Year.”

-Mr. Marti has been recognized as a "Super Lawyer” for Intellectual Property in Washington, D.C. by Super Lawyers magazine both in 2013 and in 2014, and as an “IP Star” by Managing Intellectual Property magazine in its inaugural guide in 2013 and again in 2014.
+Mr. Marti has been repeatedly recognized as a "Super Lawyer” for Intellectual Property in Washington, D.C. by Super Lawyers magazine, and as an “IP Star” by Managing Intellectual Property magazine.
+Mr. Marti has been named in the National Law Journal's prestigious list of "40 Under 40," which recognizes private, government and public interest advocacy attorneys—each 40 or under—who are leaders in the law.
 Previously, Mr. Marti was profiled as one of only four national “Rising Stars” by Diversity & the Bar, the flagship publication of the Minority Corporate Counsel Association.
 Mr. Marti is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.

 Mr. Marti serves on the Board for the American Cancer Society’s National Capital Region Corporate Council, and is a member of the ACS Council’s Finance Committee.